intel/terraform-intel-gcp-vm/examples/gen-ai-xeon-opea-codegen/README.md

 © Copyright 2025, Intel Corporation

-## GCP C4 Instance with 5th Generation Intel® Xeon® Scalable Processor (Emerald Rapids) & Open Platform for Enterprise AI (OPEA) Code Generation Example
+## GCP C4 Instance with 6th Generation Intel® Xeon® Scalable Processor (Granite Rapids) & Open Platform for Enterprise AI (OPEA) Code Generation Example

-This demo will showcase Code Generation CPU inference using 5th Gen Xeon Scalable Processors on GCP using the OPEA CodeGen Example.
+This demo will showcase Code Generation CPU inference using 6th Gen Xeon Scalable Processors on GCP using the OPEA CodeGen Example.
 For more information about OPEA, go [here](https://opea.dev/).
 For more information on this specific example, go [here](https://github.com/opea-project/GenAIExamples/tree/main/CodeGen)

 ## Usage